 Last year, meanwhile, she visited the Stemettes project in Birmingham, alongside Prince Harry.
 The project encourages girls to pursue STEM careers (that's science, technology, engineering, and maths), according to ELLE.
 There, the couple met with students from local secondary schools participating in the project.

 Only last week, the Duchess and Duke of Sussex visited Morocco, where their itinerary focused on "work being done to promote girls' education, empower young people and support children from disadvantaged backgrounds."
-At boarding houses run by Education for All, a charity which supports girls' education by providing them with a place to stay near school, Markle spoke to students about their future educational and career aspirations.
+At boarding houses run by Education for All, a charity which supports girls' education by providing them with a place to stay near school, Meghan spoke to students about their future educational and career aspirations.

 According to the Queen's Commonwealth Trust website, the #IWDxQCT event will be broadcast on their Twitter, Instagram, and Facebook.
-Set a reminder for this Friday, friends: you'll want to hear what Markle has to say.
+Set a reminder for this Friday, friends: you'll want to hear what Meghan has to say.